Lakes

 Spider Lake

-Spider Lake features a clean sandy beach perfect for water activities on a summer day.
+Spider Lake, Vancouver Island, BCSpider Lake features a clean sandy beach perfect for water activities on a summer day.
 The lake is noted for its excellent canoeing, kayaking, and swimming.
 Paddlers can have a quiet day exploring the shoreline and the many secluded nooks and bays of this lake.
 You can find this lake close to Horne Lake.
 Spider Lake is good for freshwater scuba diving.
 The water is crystal clear and full of life.
 Read More….

 Sproat Lake